core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -10 to -11 ## {#sec-10-11}

+* Preservation of Sender IDs over rekeying.

+* Clearer cause-effect about reset of SSN.

+* The GM provides public keys of group members with associated Sender IDs.

+* Presence of 'kid' in responses to requests protected with the pairwise mode.

+* Inclusion of 'kid_context' in notifications following a group rekeying.

+* Revised examples with signature values.

+* Decoupled growth of clients' Sender Sequence Numbers and loss of synchronization for server.

 * Sender IDs not recycled in the group under the same Gid.

+* Processing and description of the Group Flag bit in the OSCORE option.

+* Usage of the pairwise mode for multicast requests.

+* Clarifications on synchronization using the Echo option.

 * Fixes and editorial improvements.